Why Do Children Need Foster Care?

 In Ireland, there are currently over 6,000 children and young people in care and almost 90% of these are living with foster carers.
 There are all sorts of reasons why children need foster care.More info

-When it comes to fostering, no two children are the same.
+When it comes to foster care, no two children are the same.
 Some may need foster care for a few nights, while others will need a more permanent family environment for weeks, months or even years.

 That is why we offer a range of placement types and encourage our carers to be as flexible as possible to meet the unique needs of children in care.